Universal Robots (UR) can be programmed with RoboDK using two different methods: URP files and Script files.

 7.Enter the IP of the robot (192.168.1.66 in this example).

 9.Transfer the SCRIPT file previously generated to the robot.

 The SCRIPT programs are usually stored in the folder /Programs/ on the robot controller.

 Following the steps in this section is optional and only required under certain circumstances when accuracy is required in offline programming.
-This section explains how to input unique kinematic values from the UR robot in RoboDK to accurately simulate and generate robot programs.
+This section explains how to input the unique kinematic values of your UR robot in RoboDK to accurately simulate the robot.

-When completed, we can right click a robot and select Save as .robot.
+When this procedure is completed, you can right click a robot and select Save as .robot.
 These parameters are saved with the robot file and you can use the robot file instead of repeating this procedure for every new project.

-UR kinematics change from one robot to another one because each robot is calibrated in the factory.
-Other brands like KUKA, ABB, Motoman or Fanuc do not calibrate their robots unless the so-called Absolute Accuracy option is purchased.
+UR kinematics change from one robot to another one because each robot is calibrated in the factory by UR.
+Other robot vendors such as KUKA, ABB, Motoman or Fanuc do not calibrate their robots unless you purchase the so-called Absolute Accuracy option.
 The Absolute Accuracy options may take into account up to 40 calibration parameters or more.